rapidsai/cudf/docs/cudf/source/user_guide/pandas-2.0-breaking-changes.md

 ### `Datetime` & `Timedelta` reduction operations will preserve their time resolutions.

-Previously reduction operations on `datetime64` & `timedelta64` operations used to result in lower-resolution results, now the resolution of the actual object is preserved:
+Previously reduction operations on `datetime64` & `timedelta64` types used to result in lower-resolution results.
+Now the original resolution is preserved:

 Old behavior:
 ```python